lupyuen/pinetime-rust-mynewt/rust/app/src/dfutest.md

     Split status: N/A (0)
     ```

+    The hash for the new firmware is `66a2...`.
+We'll use this in the next step.

 1. __Set the New Firmware Image Status to Pending__

-    The image is uploaded to the secondary slot but is not yet active.
+    The new firmware has been uploaded to the External SPI Flash but is not yet active.
-    We must run the newtmgr image test command to set the image status to pending
+    We run the `image test` command to set the firmware status to Pending so that it will be started after rebooting...
-    and reboot the device.
-When the device reboots, the bootloader copies this image
-    to the primary slot and runs the image.

     ```bash
-    # Set my_sensor_app_1.1.img to pending
     sudo ./newtmgr image test -c pinetime \
        66a23f4f8f5766b5150711eb8c7c4be326cebabef37429fd21879f6e0eacffe5

-    # Connect to PineTime and list firmware images
-    sudo ./newtmgr image list -c pinetime
     ```

-    We'll see...
+    Note that `66a2...` is the hash for the new firmware, obtained from the previous step.

     ```
-    + sudo ./newtmgr image test -c pinetime 66a23f4f8f5766b5150711eb8c7c4be326cebabef37429fd21879f6e0eacffe5
-    Images:
-    image=0 slot=0
-        version: 1.0.0
-        bootable: true
-        flags: active confirmed
-        hash: 703ebbf811458b1fad189e64e3a5e0f809cbe6bad883c76b3dd712791c822fb5
-    image=0 slot=1
-        version: 1.1.0
-        bootable: true
-        flags: pending
-        hash: 66a23f4f8f5766b5150711eb8c7c4be326cebabef37429fd21879f6e0eacffe5
-    Split status: N/A (0)

-    + sudo ./newtmgr image list -c pinetime
     Images:
     image=0 slot=0
         version: 1.0.0